 The Homeowner Assistance Fund provides:

-- A minimum of $50 million for each state, the District of Columbia and Puerto Rico
+- $50 million for each state, the District of Columbia and Puerto Rico

 - $498 million for Tribes or Tribally designated housing entities and the Department of Hawaiian Home Lands